CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 **Create a new Logic App:**

-1. Type **Logic Apps** in the search box located on the top of the **Azure Portal** page and click on it, or [click here](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Logic%2Fworkflows).
+1. Search for **Logic Apps** in the search box located on the top of the **Azure Portal** page and click on it, or [click here](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Logic%2Fworkflows).

 2. Click on **+Add** and select **Consumption** to create a new Logic App.